cheatfreak47/flashiibo-updater/README.md

 # Flashiibo Pro Updater Client
 A hastily made electron update tool for [Flashiibo Pro](https://flashiibo.com/).
 Made with love for those who refuse to use anything other than FireFox.
+Uses [web-bluetooth-dfu](https://github.com/thegecko/web-bluetooth-dfu) by thegecko.

 ## Installation
 1. Download `flashiibo-pro-updater-vXXX-setup.exe` from Releases